Mods-Center/HyperOS-Launcher/FAQ.md

-# Launcher Mod v4 - FAQ
+# Launcher Mod v5 - FAQ

 ---

-### **Q: Does Launcher mod v4 work for Android 14?**
+### **Q: Does Launcher mod v5 work for Android 14?**
-**A:** Yes, it works in Android 14, but some mods will be disabled as they are exclusive to Android 15 only.
+**A:** Yes, it works in Android 14 and most of modifications are working well for Android 14.

 ---

 ### **Q: I don't have the dock option in the launcher.**
-**A:** Dock background customization only works for Android 15.
-Also, advanced textures must be enabled in your ROM (Display Settings or Launcher Settings → Force advanced textures).
+**A:** To use Dock feature, Advanced textures must be enabled in your ROM (Display Settings or Launcher Settings → Force advanced textures).

 ---